trainML/trainml-cli/README.md

 > Creating resources on the trainML platform requires a non-zero credit balance.
 To purchase credits or sign-up for automatic credit top-ups, visit the [billing page](https://app.trainml.ai/account/billing).

-> Creating model with the SDK require Docker installed and running in the machine you use the SDK, if you need it in Colab [check this tutorial](https://gist.github.com/mwufi/6718b30761cd109f9aff04c5144eb885)
+> Creating model with the SDK require Docker installed and running in the machine you use the SDK.

 ### Methods